If you can not find the radio code, don't worry, we will show you three other methods to get the radio code for a Honda.

 Radio Does Not Have Navigation

 - Make sure the radio is turned off.

 - Turn the ignition key to the ON position.

-- Press the buttons 1 and 6 on the radio and keep pressed.
+- Press buttons 1 and 6 on the radio.
+Keep pressing.

-- As you keep the buttons, 1 and 6 pressed, turn on your radio.
+- As you keep buttons, 1 and 6 pressed, turn on your radio.

 - Your Honda serial number will appear on the display of the radio.
 Example: S/N 3000 7908